MischaU8/spevktator/README.md

 POST vkusnoitochka/-213845894_22 2022-07-10T21:07:00 added
 ```

-Optional commandline arguments are:
+Optional commandline arguments for `listen` are:
 - `--deepl-auth-key` (or `DEEPL_AUTH_KEY` env variable) to provide your DeepL translation API key.
 - `--spevktator-proxy` (or `SPEVKTATOR_PROXY` env variable) the HTTP / HTTPS proxy to use to connect to VK.

-### Fetch historic posts
+### Fetch historic posts & backfill your database

 Some other `spevktator` commands to fetch historic posts from VK:

 - `backfill` - Retrieve the backlog of wall posts from the VK, until a certain date.
-See `spevktator backfill --help`
+See `spevktator backfill --help` for available options to restrict the data to be downloaded.
 - `fetch` - Retrieve all wall posts from the VK communities.
-See `spevktator fetch --help`
+See `spevktator fetch --help` for available options to restrict the data to be downloaded.

 ## Additional Information

 This section includes any additional information that you want to mention about the tool, including:
 - Potential next steps for the tool (i.e. what you would implement if you had more time)
 - Any limitations of the current implementation of the tool